StefanRadu-ITSERVER/website/docs/README.md

 With your help, I can continue providing programmers around the world with the best resources. -->

+## Concepts

+So far, I have beginners videos and posts about:
+- C#
+- Visual Studio

 ## Made with VuePress
 This entire website was made with [VuePress](https://vuepress.vuejs.org/) – [Vue.js](https://github.com/vuejs/vue), [Webpack](https://github.com/webpack/webpack) & [Markdown](https://github.com/markdown-it/markdown-it). <br>
 Thanks, [Evan You](https://github.com/yyx990803)! :)

 ## Contribution
 If you find any problems or mistakes, feel free to contribute to this website through [GitHub](https://github.com/danielsimionescu/website).
 You can make a `pull request` and I can approve it :+1: